THE ATGER MUSEUM

 realism of the lines.

-The Atger Museum is closed for an indefinite period for renovation work.
-During this period, it will not be open to the public.
+The Atger Museum is closed indefinitely for renovations.
+During this time, it will not be open to the public.

 Normally, the Atger Museum is open to the public free of charge.
-It is located on the first floor of the Faculty and can be accessed by climbing the staircase of the écorché.
+It is located on the first floor of the Faculty building and can be reached by taking the “Écorché” staircase.

 • Wednesday: 1:30 p.m. to 5:30 p.m.